legojesus/treats-dispenser/README.md

+### Updates:
+Version 1.0.4:
+ - Changed treat function to accomodate new dispenser design.
+ - Added two new functions to rotate the dispenser fully right/left in case treats are stuck.

+Version 1.0.2:
+ - Adjusted servo motor function's timing and speed.
+ - Added comments and descriptions where needed.

+Version 1.0.0:
+ - First stable version.

 # Treats Dispenser:
 A mini python app that connects to Discord and an Arduino device with a servo motor, allowing you to video chat with your pet and give it treats via chat command.